 I think part of it was, with RC, I wasn’t really thinking about people ever reading it.
 Readers were kind of an abstraction and I hadn’t looked into publishing.
 So the “people are gonna read this” part of it wasn’t really on my mind.

 With my second book, I figured I’d get some old RC readers, meaning at least some readers.
 So I took it more seriously.
 I had people reading it now, so I wanted to write a better book.

 Back in early 2015, a colorful fellow named Taniwha began posting his thoughts about my books.
 And soon others started joining in the discussion.
 I was stunned when there were fifty posts, and couldn’t believe it when it just kept continuing.
 I’m hugely grateful to all of them and plan to dedicate the new book to them, actually.
 ‘Cause if wasn’t for them, I wouldn’t have done it.
 They are my motivation for finishing this, and finishing this soon.

 I haven’t been–I’ve been totally MIA actually–and I feel really bad about it.
 I said hello in the fall of 2015, and then was distracted with other-life stuff.
-I didn’t want to even look at my Author Page because of the little or no progress I was making.
 And now as I’m in “finish the book” mode, I’m just blocking out all distractions.
 But I definitely want to apologize and plan to be far more accessible once Uncharted is done.

 I also want to address a few people I began emailing with.
 I was locked out of my Yahoo email in June and haven’t been able to get in.
 So I hope to be back in touch with them when I’m done.